AboSohyle/Tictactoe/README.md

 Use left click to play or right click to reset the game.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request.
+Please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://opensource.org/license/mit) file for details.

-## Contact

-For any questions or suggestions, please open an issue.
+Enjoy the game!